BeiyanYunyi/CloudflareSpeedTest-Rust/README-en_US.md

 ## 🤯 Disclaimer

-Use it do anything at your own risk.
+Do anything with it at your own risk.

 ## ❓ Why not IPv6？